yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/java_multi_plus_concat_check.markdown

 When concatenating more than 3 String objects, we should make use of `StringBundler` instead of using the plus operator.

-If we do not already have a `StringBundler` object available and we have all the String objects available, we should call the method `StringBundler.concat(String...)`
+If a `StringBundler` object does not exist and all the String objects are available, we should call the method `StringBundler.concat(String...)`.

 #### Example